iravul/SwipeCardview/README.md

 # SwipeCardview for listing item or products

-SwipeCardview is a recyclerview that it lists products, items or etc. with using cardview.
+SwipeCardview is a recyclerview that lists products, items or etc. with using cardview.
 Also it aligns the card to center.

   - Android API 14+
   - Optimized for the all screen sizes